CS

 Space & Comfort

-The Model Y's party trick is space: a cavernous 854-litre boot plus a 117-litre frunk, one of the most practical cargo setups of any mid-size SUV.
-The Zeekr's 539 litres is good, but the Tesla simply swallows more.
-Inside, the Zeekr feels the more overtly premium and the Tesla the more cohesively minimalist.
-Rear-seat space is strong in both.
+The Model Y's party trick is space: an 854-litre boot plus a 117-litre frunk, one of the most practical cargo setups of any mid-size SUV.
+The Zeekr's 539 litres is good, but the Tesla holds 315 litres more before you count the frunk.
+On materials and equipment the Zeekr is the more overtly premium of the two and the Tesla the more minimalist.
+Both quote five seats with generous rear space.

 Zeekr 7X